 The assessment of student learning, student development, and program outcomes is essential to the health and vitality of academic programs at California State University, Fresno.
 The primary purpose of assessment at the course, program, and institutional level is to further student engagement and student learning.
 However, assessment results are also used by programs to advance student learning through improved instruction and curricula.
 Accreditation agencies for various professional areas as well as the institution itself all have assessment standards that require the connection of student performance to a program’s stated mission, goals, and outcomes.

-Planning at the programmatic level to assess student learning outcomes is reflected in the program’s Student Outcomes Assessment Plan (SOAP) which should be maintained at the department/program level and should be updated periodically to reflect assessment activities and results and changing circumstances.
+Planning at the programmatic level to assess student learning outcomes is reflected in the program’s SOAP.
+The SOAP which should be maintained at the department/program level and should be updated periodically to reflect assessment activities and results and changing circumstances.

 Director of Assessment at Fresno State

 If you have any questions, especially while revising your department SOAP or while planning and implementing assessment activities you can reach out to your college assessment coordinator or e-mail the Director of Assessment at firstname.lastname@example.org

 Dr. Douglas Fraleigh has been appointed as the second Director of Assessment at Fresno State effective August 20, 2020.
 Dr. Fraleigh has served as the college assessment coordinator since these positions were created in 2013.
 Dr. Fraleigh served as the Chair of the ad hoc oral communication core competency committee during the 2015-2016 AY.
 Dr. Fraleigh has served as a member of the Learning Assessment Team since 2014 and has worked to advance effective assessment at the University.
 Dr. Fraleigh and will now lead assessment efforts at Fresno State.
 The previous Director of Assessment, Dr. Melissa Jordine, accepted a position at Central Washington University beginning in Fall 2020.